echa-ecm/report_generator_scripts/doc/idm-based-setup.md

 ## Customisation of the .env file for generation

-The customisation of the .env file is as in the main [README](../README.md) but for the first step, i.e., the credentials to log in are set differently.
+The customisation of the .env file should follow the main [README](../README.md) file, but for the first step, i.e., the credentials to log in are set differently.

 Instead of setting RF_USERNAME and RF_PASSWORD variables, you need to set up RF_TOKEN.